 Pregnancy and Lactation

 Pregnancy and lactation are critical periods in a woman’s life, and adequate iodine intake is essential for the healthy development of the fetus and the infant.
-During pregnancy, the demand for iodine increases to support the growth of the ’s brain and nervous system.
+During pregnancy, the demand for iodine increases to support the growth of the baby’s brain and nervous system.
 Iodine is necessary for the synthesis of thyroid hormones, which play a crucial role in regulating metabolism and promoting proper growth and development.

 Insufficient iodine intake during pregnancy can have severe consequences, including intellectual and developmental disabilities in the child.
 It can lead to impaired cognitive function, lower IQ, and even cretinism, a condition characterized by severe mental and physical retardation.
 Therefore, it is crucial for pregnant women to ensure they are meeting their increased iodine requirements.